12 Best Chest and Triceps Exercises (With Workout Routines)

 10. Bench Dip

-The Bench Dips Exercise is one of the basic and best body weight exercises mainly targets the triceps, it also hits your chest and anterior deltoid, or the front part of your shoulder.
+Bench dips are one of the basic and best bodyweight exercises.
+They mainly target the triceps, but they also hit the chest and anterior deltoid, or the front part of the shoulder.

 Elevating the feet brings more chest and shoulder into the movement.
 It also allows for extra weight on the hips.